hyecheol123/ZeroCho-React-WebGames/README.md

   - A parent component _passes_ props to the child components.
 - To comment out `JSX` codes, simply put block comments inside the curly bracket.
   (e.g. `{/* Some Comments */}`)
+- React Elements are **immutable**.
+  - If you want to add an item into the array, need to create a new array.
+    - If not, React cannot detect what has been modified.
+- Everytime when `state` or `props` changed, Components are rendered again.
+  - May render other not updated components, causing performance issue.

 ## Project